SpoonLabs/astor/docs/getting-starting.md

 As solution, Astor provides an argument (`-jvm4testexecution`) to specify the location of the virtual machine that will be used to run the test cases.
 In the case of trying to repair Defects4J bugs it must be a JVM 7, otherwise the result of test cases could not be the expected (i.e., having more failing test cases) and, consequently, patches could not be found.

+# Commond problem running Java 7 apps: `UnsupportedClassVersionError (unsupported major.minor version 52.0`

+If after doing the previous steps Astor produces the exception  `UnsupportedClassVersionError (unsupported major.minor version 52.0)`, a possible workaround is to  add  the jar `<astor_location>/lib/jtestex7.jar` in the java classplath (attention: add it *before* the astor jar).